ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 ### Change

-- Several new lines of mortality model added to already long main function.
 - Mortality cohorts may require better name since the individual can be potentially also a cohort or stand.

 ### Fix

-- Mortality-related objects are always created (and take memory).
 - Mortality-related infection cohort always updated in spore spread and need an additional parameter.
 However, the update is just a repeating previous line (perhaps some container optionally wrapping two images would be useful).

-## 2018-03-26 - March 2018 Update

-### Fix

-- Some of the code in NetCDF ifdefs has bad structure (additional empty blocks).

 ## 2017-09-05 - September 2017 Update

 ### Fix

 - Dead code for the specific multiple host species.
-- Several new lines of non-trivial saving of escaping spores added to already long main function.

 ## 2017-01-28 - January 2017 Status